renatoathaydes/renatoathaydes.github.io/README.md

+# Renato's GitHub Website

+This is my GitHub Website Repo.

+If you enjoy what you read in my blog, please *start* this repo!

+This site hosts my new [blog](http://renatoathaydes.github.io).
+I decided to move to GitHub because with Jeckyll (which is used to build this website), the support for styling and highlighting code in just about any language is much better.

+My older website can be found [here](http://software.athaydes.com).

+Below, some information about Jekyll stuff.

 ## Other forkable themes

 You can use the [Quick Start](https://github.com/barryclark/jekyll-now#quick-start) workflow with other themes that are set up to be forked too!
 Here are some of  my favorites: